• About

 Its main virtue is how early it is, a big deal in an area where the ground is still frozen in late March, and we’re still waiting (impatiently!) for green things to eat in mid-April.
 Virginia waterleaf is one of the first plants to take off in early spring, long before the dandelions are ready and well ahead of the first violet leaves even poking out of the ground.

-It’s also abundant, great for foragers craving green wild foods.
-Not as good for gardeners trying to keep them from taking over — Virginia waterleaf can be very invasive in the garden, crowding out other desirable plants.
-Though as a native plant species, it may be more welcome to take over than some.
+It’s also abundant, wonderful for foragers craving green wild foods.
+Not as good for gardeners trying to keep them from taking over — Virginia waterleaf can be very invasive in the garden, crowding out other more desirable plants.
+Though as a native plant species, it may be more welcome to take over than some, like prolific velvet leaf, another aggressive and not especially delicious edible weed.

 I guess I should consider myself lucky, as a number of nurseries actually sell this plant for gardeners who don’t already have it trying to usurp their gardens.
 It’s considered kind of attractive, which I might appreciate more if it didn’t create so many more hours of weeding.

-All the more reason to eat it in quantity as you try to keep them from crowding out all the other plants you want growing there.
+All the more reason to eat it in quantity as you try to keep them from crowding out all the other plants you want growing in your garden.

 Virginia waterleaf also goes by the names Shawnee salad and eastern waterleaf.